 The course itself has several focuses.
 The first is on designing character and story for a longer format series or an immersive experience.
 The second is on the language of visual design for world and character building.
 The third focus is on how to work with other creative people to get the best work out of both of you.

-How did Andy and Robert create the course?
+How did Andy and Phillip create the course?

 The result is a well-researched course by two creators with extensive experience in comics and the wider entertainment industry along with behind-the-scenes exclusive access to how they work together on a project.

 Do I need to know a whole lot about comics?

 Absolutely not.
 All of our courses are designed for total beginners and those seeking to improve their craft.
 The class has a quick pace, so if you’re very new, be prepared to work, but one thing we pride ourselves on at Comics Experience is our ability to teach to an individual’s skill level.